Bob Merrick: Playing

-Merrick was originally from Sydney and prior to joining Fitzroy played his football with Port Melbourne, finishing the 1915 VFA season as the league's leading goalkicker.
+Prior to joining Fitzroy, Merrick played his football with Port Melbourne in the VFA, finishing the 1915 VFA season as the VFA's leading goalkicker, and later (1917-1918) with East Sydney in the NSWAFL.

 He debuted for Fitzroy in 1919 and playing as a full-forward, topped Fitzroy's goalkicking every year until he left in 1922, with 42, 53, 32 and 47 goals respectively.
 Unlucky not to play in a premiership, he missed out on the Maroon's 1922 premiership side due to a knee injury.

-He shares with Jack Moriarty the record for most goals in a match by a Fitzroy player, kicking a bag of 12 goals in his club's Round 16 encounter with Melbourne at Brunswick Street Oval in 1919.
+He shares with Jack Moriarty the record for most goals in a match by a Fitzroy player, kicking 12 goals in his club's Round 16 encounter with Melbourne at Brunswick Street Oval in 1919.

 Merrick coached Benalla Football Club in the Ovens & Murray Football League in 1925.

 Merrick made a brief comeback with Fitzroy in 1926 but could only manage five games before an injured shoulder saw him omitted from the side.
-He completed his senior football career back at Port Melbourne for the remainder of 1926 and entire 1927-28 seasons.
+He completed his senior football career back at Port Melbourne for the remainder of 1926 and entire 1927–28 seasons.